-During the 2022 calendar year, we had the below noted violation(s) of drinking water regulations.
+During the 2023 calendar year, we had the below noted violation(s) of drinking water regulations.

-Compliance Period

-No Violations Occurred in the Calendar Year of 2022
+Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of

 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.

-A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-During the past year we were required to conduct one Level 1 assessment(s). one Level 1 assessment(s) was completed.
-In addition, we were required to take one corrective action(s) and we completed one of these actions.
+During the past year one Level 2 assessment(s) was required to be completed for our water system. one Level 2 assessment(s) was completed.
+In addition, we were required to take two corrective action(s) and we completed two of these actions.